Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Longitudinal confinement in Holographic meson wavefunctions

 \section{Longitudinal confinement in Holographic meson wavefunctions}

-In the past decade, a new insight into the meson holographic light-front wavefunctions $ {\Psi_{L,T}(r,x)}$ have been obtained based on the semi-classical approximation of light-front QCD with massless quarks, referred as the `Light front holography' (LFH) \cite{deTeramond:2005su,Brodsky:2006uqa, deTeramond:2008ht}.
-This approach, pioneered by Brodsky and de T\'ramond, determines the effective potential based on the unique mapping between the equation of motion of the string spin $J$ modes in the AdS space and the Hamiltonian formulation of (3+1)-dim QCD on the light-front form, to obtain a Schr\"odinger-like equation for the hadrons.
-The semiclassical approximation is successful in explaining hadrons spectroscopy, including tetraquarks and exotic states, form factors, parton distribution, and the behavior of the QCD running coupling in the nonperturbative domain, etc.
+In the past decade, a new insight into the meson holographic light-front wavefunctions $ {\Psi_{L,T}(r,x)}$ have been obtained based on the semiclassical approximation of light-front QCD with massless quarks, referred as the LFH \cite{deTeramond:2005su,Brodsky:2006uqa, deTeramond:2008ht}.
+This approach, pioneered by Brodsky and de T\'ramond, determines the effective potential based on the unique mapping between the equation of motion of the string spin $J$ modes in the AdS space and the Hamiltonian formulation of (3 + 1)-dim QCD on the light-front form, to obtain a Schr\"odinger-like equation for the hadrons.
+The semiclassical approximation is successful in explaining hadron spectroscopy, including tetraquarks and exotic states, form factors, parton distribution, and the behavior of the QCD running coupling in the nonperturbative domain, etc.

-The valence meson light-front wavefunction in light front QCD are expressed as \cite{Brodsky:2014yha} where $L \equiv |L_{z}^{max}|$ being the light-front orbital angular momentum quantum number, $\it{X}(x)$ is the longitudinal, and $\phi(\zeta)$ is the transverse part of wavefunction.
+The valence meson light-front wavefunction in light-front QCD are expressed as \cite{Brodsky:2014yha} where $L \equiv |L_{z}^{max}|$ being the light-front orbital angular momentum quantum number, $\it{X}(x)$ is the longitudinal, and $\phi(\zeta)$ is the transverse part of wavefunction.
 In order to completely specify the holographic wavefunction given by Eq. \eqref{mesonwf}, we need to specify the longitudinal ${\it{X}}(x)$ and transverse part $\phi(\zeta)$ of wavefunction.
-In `BdT approach', the longitudinal modes ${\it{X}}(x) = \sqrt{x(1-x)} \chi(x) $ are fixed from the mapping of electromagnetic (or gravitational) form factors in physical space time to the $\mathrm{AdS}$ space \cite{Brodsky:2014yha}.
-This mapping of form factors leads to $\chi(x)=1$, giving the solution of longitudinal modes: $ {\it X}(x) = \sqrt{x(1-x)} \,.$
+In ``BdT approach'', the longitudinal modes ${\it{X}}(x) = \sqrt{x(1-x)} \chi(x) $ are fixed from the mapping of electromagnetic (or gravitational) form factors in physical space time to the $\mathrm{AdS}$ space \cite{Brodsky:2014yha}.
+The holographic mapping leads to $\chi(x)=1$, giving the solution of longitudinal modes: $ {\it X}(x) = \sqrt{x(1-x)} \,.$